arimk/kontext/README.md

 1. Clone the repository
 2. Configure your web server to point to the project directory
-3. Set up configuration in `config/config.php` using `config.example.php` (keys and login/password especially)
+3. Set up configuration in `config/config.php` using `config.example.php` (models, keys and login/password especially)
 4. Ensure the `uploads` directory is writable by the web server
 5. Access the application through your web browser